Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse: Analytical steady solutions to the Fokker-Planck equations

 \section{Analytical steady solutions to the Fokker-Planck equations}

-When (\ref{eq:smol-parallel}) reaches a steady state for a given arbitrary shear profile $S(x)$, we have found that a separation of variable is possible for the given operators in (\ref{eq:Lop_sink}) and (\ref{eq:Lop_gyro}).
+In this section, we focus on solving the steady solution of (\ref{eq:smol-parallel}) by assuming the flow has converged to a steady solution $u(x)$.
+For any given arbitrary and continuous vertical flow profile $u(x)$, and thereby any arbitrary shear profile $S(x)$, the steady solution to (\ref{eq:smol-parallel}) is unique and stable as (\ref{eq:smol-parallel}) is linear and diffusive in the $\pvec$-space.
+Furthermore, separation of variables is possible for the given operators in (\ref{eq:Lop_sink}) and (\ref{eq:Lop_gyro}).
 This is because the homogeneous solution $g(\pvec)$ to the $\pvec$-space operator $\mathcal{L}_H$, i.e. $\mathcal{L}_H g(\pvec)=0$, also satisfies $\mathcal{L}_S g(\pvec)=\xi K g(\pvec)$.
-For example, in sinking spheroid suspensions, the steady solution has a uniform distribution in the $\pvec$-space, i.e.
+For example, in sinking spheroid suspensions, the steady separable solution has a uniform orientational distribution, i.e. uniform in the $\pvec$-space, or